xsdk-project/HandsOnLessons/lessons/superlu-mfem/lesson.md

 |:---:|
 |[<img src="mfem-superlu0000.png" width="400">](mfem-superlu0000.png)|

-This problem is well known to cause convergence problems for iterative solvers, for larger v.
-We use MFEM as a vehicle to demonstrate the use of distributed, to show the use of a direct solver to solve very ill-conditioned linear systems. parallel [SuperLU_DIST](http://crd-legacy.lbl.gov/~xiaoye/SuperLU/)
+Solving this PDE is well known to cause convergence problems for iterative solvers, for larger _v_.
+We use MFEM as a vehicle to demonstrate the use of a distributed, direct solver to solve very ill-conditioned linear systems. parallel [SuperLU_DIST](http://crd-legacy.lbl.gov/~xiaoye/SuperLU/)

 ## The Example Source Code